Greszy/lab_week9/README.md

 Networking Toolbox

+ifconfig

 What is your primary interface's IP address?
 Is it different from your public IP?
 Why or why not?

+My primary interface's IP is different from my public IP.
+The public IP is given by my Internet provider where the interface IP is assigned to one of my adapters.

+ping

+Why would the IP address of google.com change between runs or from different locations?

+The Ip address can change depending on the location or number of runs.
+Google has multiple servers all across the world so a clients request is probably directed to the best location.
+Google also manages the load of requests, if one server is overloaded some requests are sent to another server.

 Core Tools